 - Abusive Parents: Well, of course.

-- Cronus, aside from neglectful and psychologically abusive, was borderline insane.
+- Cronus, aside from being a neglectful and psychologically abusive father, is also borderline insane.

-- Hera towards Hephaestus; true to the original myth, Inflammation begins with Hephaestus being kept underground and he's literally thin to the bones.
+- Hera towards Hephaestus; true to the original myth, Inflammation begins with Hephaestus being thrown off a cliff by his own mother and he's literally thin to the bones.

 - That was only the first draft the official one has Hera tossing him from a cliff.

-- Adaptation Expansion: Eternal Gift tells more about Poseidon and his wife Amphitrite's relationship than the myths.
-This applies to the series in general.
-Each story tends to tends to add more to the original myth or be a new take on it completely.
+- Adaptation Expansion: This applies to the series in general.
+Each story tends to tends to add more to the original myth, (i.e. A Promise) or be a new take on it completely (i.e. Eternal Gift).

 - All There in the Manual: The author's side drawings in her Tumblr and deviantart explain more about the characters' personalities than the narrative.

-- Angry Guard Dog: Subverted with Cerberus, thanks to be drawed in Super-Deformed style, loving getting treats and getting sad over Persephone's departure like any house dog would.
+- Angry Guard Dog: Subverted with Cerberus, thanks to its drawing style and its apparent love for treats.
+In My Seasons it can also be seen getting sad over Persephone's departure to the upper world like any house dog would.

-- Art Evolution: Compare My Seasons with Will and see how much the artist has improved.
+- Art Evolution: Compare My Seasons with more recent comics like, say, Will and see how much the artist has improved.

 - Ascended Extra: Metis, Bia, Zelus and Kratos get a lot of spotlight in A Promise in comparison with the original myth.